fshowalter/movielog-archive/reviews/blue-ruin-2013.md

 :date: 2014-09-22
 :imdb_id: tt2359024
 :grade: B+
+:pull_quote: _Blue Ruin_ is a straightforward rural noir.
+There aren’t any flashbacks or quirky characters.
+There are no cinematic allusions or pop-culture references.
+It’s a simple story told well.
 ---
 Consider the novelty of _Blue Ruin_.
 There are no explosions, no car chases, and the only gunfight happens off-screen.
 And yet, it's a terrifically tense and visceral experience.